landelare/ue5coro/Docs/Awaiters.md

 execution between various named threads, notably between the game thread and everything else.
 See UE5Coro\:\:Tasks for support of the more modern UE\:\:Tasks system.

+The return values of these functions are copyable, thread-safe, and allow any number of concurrent co_awaits.

 ### TFuture